faizfrds/faizfrds/README.md

 ### Hello, I'm Faiz.

-I'm a current student studying computer science with other interests in graphic design , cybersecurity, and sports!
+I'm a current undergraduate student studying computer science with other interests in graphic design , cybersecurity, and sports.

-🔭 I’m currently working on building my portfolio website
+🔭 Currently working on cat-adopt-site.
+🌱 I’m currently learning React Native and C.
+📫 Contact Me: ffirdaus@umass.edu

 <!--
 **faizfrds/faizfrds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.